How to Sync Google Calendar with Outlook (Without Losing Your Mind)

 You have a work calendar.
 You have a personal calendar.
 And they absolutely refuse to talk to each other.

 But you forgot to check your work calendar.
 You actually have a quarterly review meeting on Thursday at 3 PM.
-Now you have to bail on your partner or reschedule with your boss.
+Now you have to either bail on your partner or reschedule with your boss.

 The Real Cost of Calendar Chaos